xcp-ng/xcp-ng-org/docs/install.md

 echo 0 > /proc/sys/dev/raid/speed_limit_min
 ```

-Upon server reboot, normal md resync will take place.
+Upon server reboot, normal `md` resync will take place.

 ## Misc

-#### Install on an USB stick
+#### Install on a USB stick

 ::: danger
-We **strongly** advise against doing that.
+We **strongly** advise against installing on USB stick.
 XCP-ng writes a lot into local files and this writing will wear out your USB-Stick in a short amount of time:
 * XAPI: the XenServer API database is changing a lot.
 Hence writing a lot, and believe me, USB sticks aren't really happy with that on the long run.
 Note: XAPI DB is what keep tracks on all XCP-ng's "state", and it's replicated on each host (from the slave).
-* Logs: XCP-ng is keep a LOT of debug into into logs.
-For this part however, there is a workaround: use a remote syslog.
+* Logs: XCP-ng keeps a LOT of debug logs.
+However, there is a workaround: use a remote syslog.
 :::